 Note.
 Guam and the United States have entered into an implementing agreement.
 The effective date of the agreement, however, has been indefinitely postponed.
+When the agreement goes into effect, the following rules may apply.

-Under the agreement, Guam may enact its own laws for taxing residents of Guam as well as for taxing income sourced in Guam (or income effectively connected with a trade or business in Guam) and paid to a nonresident.
-Individuals who are bona fide residents of Guam and have income sourced outside Guam, the CNMI, or American Samoa may have to file a U.S. tax return.
-Individuals who are bona fide residents of Guam and have income sourced in any of the three possessions may be able to treat that income as exempt from U.S. income tax under the possession exclusion rules.
+- Guam may enact its own laws for taxing residents of Guam as well as for taxing income sourced in Guam (or income effectively connected with a trade or business in Guam) and paid to a nonresident. - Individuals who are bona fide residents of Guam and have income sourced outside Guam, the CNMI, or American Samoa may have to file a U.S. tax return. - Individuals who are bona fide residents of Guam and have income sourced in any of the three possessions may be able to treat that income as exempt from U.S. income tax under the possession exclusion rules.

 Double taxation.
 A mutual agreement procedure exists to settle cases of double taxation between the United States and Guam.
-See Double Taxation under Filing Tax Returns, earlier.
+See Double Taxation under Filing U.S. Tax Returns, earlier.